-Rights at work for those undertaking IVF treatment
+Rights at work for those undertaking fertility treatment

-Can I take time off for IVF treatment?
+Can I take time off for fertility treatment?

 Am I protected from discrimination?